IndoNLP/nusa-crowd/README.md

 - PR your branch back to this repo and ping the admins
 - An admin will review and approve your PR or ping you for changes

-Details for contributor acknowledgements and rewards can be found [here](#Thank-you).
+Details for contributor acknowledgments and rewards can be found [here](#Thank-you).

 ## Get started!

 ### 1. Choose a dataset to implement

-There are two options to choose a dataset to implement; you can choose either option, but **we recommend option A**.
+There are two options for choosing a dataset to implement; you can choose either option, but **we recommend option A**.

 **Option A: Assign yourself a dataset from our curated list**
 - Choose a dataset from the [list of Nusantara datasets](https://github.com/orgs/IndoNLP/projects/2/views/1).